 To truly 'get' the USA, you must experience all of its regions.
 And while the Midwest isn’t high on most international traveller’s agendas, it's as essential to understanding America as New York City or Washington DC.

 Wisconsin is one of the region’s most beautiful states (most notably in summer), bordering lakes Michigan and Superior.
-The largest city, Milwaukee, is ready for its close-up on the world stage as host of the 2020 Democratic National Convention on 13-16 July.
 Long known for cheese and beer, the state has taken on an increasingly important role in American politics in recent years, but that doesn’t mean the Badger State isn’t ready to have fun.
 Quite the contrary.
-Milwaukee’s Summerfest – the world’s largest music festival – returns 24 June-5 July, and the Wisconsin State Fair offers a family-friendly taste of American agriculture from 6-16 August.
+Milwaukee’s Summerfest – the world’s largest music festival and the Wisconsin State Fair offers a family-friendly taste of American agriculture.

 Get out of the cities to enjoy a true slice of Americana by fishing, hunting, or snowmobiling in small towns like Eagle River.
 Or, relax lakeside with a cold drink in hand at resort communities like Lake Geneva and Door County.
 Then keep the party going in the state capital of Madison, one of the best college towns in America.